-Follow the Metro lines along with your finger to get to your destination.
+Follow the metro lines along with your finger to get to your destination.
 Each line has a different color, a specific number and runs in two directions.
 To travel in the correct direction, follow the right number and color.
-The direction corresponds to the metro line’s destination.
+The direction corresponds to the metro line’s terminus.

 - Once you’re on the platform, check for the next metro on the panel just above your head, which will also show the waiting time.
-An automatic voice (announcement system) will tell you when the train has reached the platform.
+An automatic announcement system will tell you when the train has reached the platform.

 - Keep an eye on your children so that they don’t get lost in the crowd.

-- The Metro doors close quickly and automatically – make sure that you or what your belonging aren’t preventing the doors from closing.
+- The metro doors close quickly and automatically – make sure that you or your belongings aren’t preventing the doors from closing.
 Then hurry up and catch up the train!

-The story of the Paris Metro begins in the middle ofthe 19th century.
-This « metropolitan » (underground railway) system was created to make it easier to get around the city by developing an underground transport network, which would help unclog a city increasingly paralyzed by road transport.
-In 1900, at Paris World Fair (universal exhibition), after almost a half-century of negotiations between the State and the City of Paris (much time was spent arguing over farfetched proposals), the the construction of the Metro system was at last approved.
+The story of the Paris metro begins in the middle ofthe 19th century.
+This “metropolitan” (underground railway) system was created to make it easier to get around the city by developing an underground transport network, which would help unclog a city increasingly paralyzed by road transport.
+In 1900, at the Paris World Fair, after almost a half-century of negotiations between the State and the City of Paris (much time was spent arguing over farfetched proposals), the construction of the metro system was at last approved.

-On July 19th, 1990 the first Metro line was officially opened.
+On July 19th, 1990 the first metro line was officially opened.
 It was a huge success and inspired the development a much wider network under the direction of engineer Fulgence Bienvenüe.
-By the eve of World War II, the Metro consisted 14 lines (159km in length and 332 stations).
-After a 20 year hiatus, the Paris Metro experienced a fresh renewal with a gradual period modernisation that saw the emergence of new extensions to the suburbs built by the RATP (1948).
+By the eve of World War II, the metro consisted 14 lines (159km in length and 332 stations).
+After a 20 year hiatus, the Paris metro experienced a fresh renewal with a gradual period modernization that saw the emergence of new extensions to the suburbs built by the RATP (1948).